caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 #define ZW_GAME_TIME_EXIT_INTERVAL (3000)
 ```

-Group related constants into the right module header (`zw_game_bullet.h` holds bullet constants, `zw_game_gunner.h` holds gunner constants, and so on).
+Group related constants in the right module header (`zw_game_bullet.h` holds bullet constants, `zw_game_gunner.h` holds gunner constants, and so on).
 Never leave magic numbers scattered across `.cpp` files.

 ### 5. Signal (enum values)

 Signals are the **public contract** between tasks.
-Always use the full prefix — no abbreviations, not in comments, not in documentation, not in sequence diagrams.
+Always use the full prefix — no abbreviations, not in comments, documentation, or sequence diagrams.

 | Pattern | Applied to | Example |
 |---|---|---|